tarof429/stuckathome/jenkins/readme.md

 ansible-playbook setup_node.yml
 ```

+## Accessing Jenkins

+Jenkins will be running at `http://192.168.1.50:8080`.
+If you cannot reach Jenkins from a browser, check that you are using the http protocol and not the https protocol.

+The firewall should have already been configured by Ansible.
+To confirm, SSH to the server and run `sudo firewall-cmd --list-all`.

+## Maven

-You also need to do the following on both servers:
+To use Maven, follow these steps on both servers:

-- Download Apache Maven from https://maven.apache.org/download.cgi and untar it under /usr/local
+1. Download Apache Maven from https://maven.apache.org/download.cgi and untar it under /usr/local

-- configure Jenkins tools to point to Maven, Java (set JAVA_HOME to `/usr/lib/jvm/jre-17-openjdk`)
+2. configure Jenkins tools to point to Maven, Java (set JAVA_HOME to `/usr/lib/jvm/jre-17-openjdk`)

 ## Creating Pipelines